konstgyftodimos/OpenCV-Projects/README.md

 # OpenCV-Projects
-A number of OpenCV projects are scripted: Image and Video Manipulation, Image and Video Thresholding, Color Thresholding.
+A number of OpenCV projects are executed: Image and Video Manipulation, Image and Video Thresholding, Color Thresholding.
 More info at Readme file.

 # Script 1 - opencv_image_manipulation_encrypted_painting.py
 In this script a string message is encrypted into the Mona Lisa painting and then decrypted: